edlio/eslint-action/README.md

 # ESLint Action

-This custom Github Action lints our javasciprt repos with every push and annotate the diff with the errors and warnings reported by ESLint.
+This custom Github Action lints our javasciprt repos with every push and annotates the diff with the errors and warnings reported by ESLint.

 ## Usage